100 Fascinating Facts You'll Want to Share with Everyone You Know

 Christopher Columbus first saw pineapples while exploring the island of Guadeloupe in 1493, but the first recorded reference to a fruit of this name wasn't until 1694.
 Because of its spiky exterior, a different group of European explorers named it "pineapple" after the equally spiky pine cone.
 Later, in the 20th century, the pineapple earned its official scientific name, "ananas cosmosus," which literally translates to "excellent tufted fruit."

-Jeanine Sugawara was devastated when she cracked open a box of Cap'N'Crunch Crunch Berries cereal to find that there wasn't a single berry to be found in the box.
+Jeanine Sugawara was devastated when she cracked open a box of Cap'N'Crunch Crunch Berries cereal to find that there wasn't a single berry in the box.
 Feeling "tricked" by the cereal company, she sued Quaker Oats, who owns Cap'N'Crunch, on the grounds of false advertising.
 The complaint was quickly dismissed when the judge reminded her that there is no such thing as a "crunchberry."

 And his ship is called the S.S.
 Guppy.
-Being named after the famous explorer Ferdinand Magellan isn't the only little known fact about the cereal celeb.
-Other fun facts about the captain include that he comes from a far-off island known as Crunch Island, where he has his own monument called Mount Crunchmore.
+Being named after the famous explorer Ferdinand Magellan isn't the only little-known fact about the cereal celeb.
+Other fun trivia about the captain includes that he comes from a far-off island known as Crunch Island, where he has his own monument called Mount Crunchmore.
 Horatio's biggest secret is that he's not really a captain.
 Just look at his uniform, and you'll see he actually wears the stripes of a commander.

 Though these cheesy graphic tees would be a hit today, they were a miserable flop when Apple first presented them in 1986.
 During Steve Jobs' brief hiatus from Apple, the successful tech company decided to see just how far their fans' love could stretch.
 Apparently, it wasn't far, as The Apple Collection's branded apparel, accessories, and lifestyle goods were a commercial flop.
 Sunglasses, lapel pins, and the original $35 Apple Watch are just a few of the goods they couldn't sell.